-Some people think that the Panasonic Lumix G9 is one of the great unsung cameras of the age.
-It has great in-body stabilization, quick autofocus, an ergonomic build, a flip-out touchscreen, 4K/60p video, a burst rate of around 10 fps, and double card slots.
+Some people think that the Panasonic Lumix G9 is one of the great unsung cameras of its age.
+It has great in-body stabilization, quick autofocus, an ergonomic build, a flip-out touchscreen, 4K/60p video, a burst rate of around 10 fps, and dual card slots.

 And yet, it only has an “enthusiast” price tag.
-So, maybe it’s time to have a look at this review and see if the Pansonic LUMIX G9 should be on your list of cameras to consider.
+So let’s dive into this review and see if the Pansonic Lumix G9 should be on your list of cameras to consider.

 Micro Four Thirds

 The Panasonic G9 is a mirrorless interchangeable-lens camera.
-It was introduced in early 2018.
 It’s based on the Micro Four Thirds system.

 But the G9 remains a highly capable camera for almost all applications.
 Except for great low-light performance, it gives you many of your dream features in an ergonomic, well-thought-out package.

-It’s among the most compelling Micro Four Thirds cameras, and certainly represents huge value for the money in 2020.
+It’s among the most compelling Micro Four Thirds cameras and certainly represents huge value for the money in 2023.

 Who Is the Panasonic G9 For?

-There are several types of creators whom the G9 can benefit.
-I’m writing creators, not only photographers, because it’s an impressive camera for video as well.
+The G9 can benefit several types of creators.
+I say creators, not just photographers, because it’s an impressive camera for video as well.

-So, definitely, the first target demographic is hybrid shooters.
-For those, who simultaneously shoot video and stills, but are on a capped budget, the G9 gives many possibilities no other comparable camera offers.
-It offers extremely high-quality video files, at 4k/60p, or 4k/30p in 10 bit.
+The first target demographic is hybrid shooters.
+For those who shoot video and stills but are on a budget, the G9 gives many possibilities no other comparable camera offers.
+It offers extremely high-quality video files—4K/60p or 4K/30p in 10 bit.

-Then, there are action, sports, and wildlife photographers.
-This is a more populated field, and the G9 competes with some excellent cameras, such as the recently reviewed Sony A6400.
-The Sony doubtlessly has the edge in autofocus and ISO performance.
-But the G9 has great advantages as well, such as burst rates or ergonomics, still resolution, or the aforementioned video features.
+Then there are action, sports, and wildlife photographers.
+This is a more populated field, and the G9 competes with some excellent cameras like the Sony A6400.
+The Sony has the edge in autofocus and ISO performance.
+But the G9 has advantages like a better burst rate, ergonomics, still resolution, and the aforementioned video features.

-And there are those who want a great, economical camera for casual use.
+And there are those who want the best cheap camera for casual use.
 Travel, documentary, street, and family photography are areas where the G9 offers a real alternative to larger-sensor APS-C cameras.

-So, let’s see the Panasonic G9‘s features in more detail and how they help real-life usability.
+Let’s take a look at the Panasonic G9‘s features in more detail and how they translate to real-life usability.